Blue-Reaper/FolgenFinder/README.md

 ## Version 0.1.0

-implement basic features:
+implement minimum features:

 - [x] read specific folder "FolgenFinder" in bookmarks or create if not exists
 - [x] read bookmarks in folder
 - [x] detect new episodes for specific website
-- [ ] notify user of new episodes
+- [x] notify user of new episodes

 ## Later Versions

+- [ ] design sidebar
 - [ ] manage sub-folders in "FolgenFinder" like "Shows" and "Manga"
 - [ ] add current site to bookmark
 - [ ] enable user to add new sites (where in the url is the epsisode-count?)